Jacob Spolansky

-Jacob Spolansky was a Ukrainian-born American who rotated between government and private (corporate) investigative agencies as "part of a class of professional spies fostered by the growth of anticommmunism during the First World War and first Red Scare, perhaps best known as "chief of the 'red squad'", a "professional enemy of communism," and a key player in the government raid on the 1922 Bridgman Convention.
+Jacob Spolansky (born Jacob Sehpoliansky; c.
+1890 – August 1966) was an American born Jew from the Russian Empire (today Ukraine) who rotated between government and private (corporate) investigative agencies as "part of a class of professional spies fostered by the growth of anticommunism during the First World War and first Red Scare, perhaps best known as "chief of the 'red squad'", a "professional enemy of communism," and a key player in the government raid on the 1922 Bridgman Convention.

 Background

-Jacob Spolansky was born circa 1890 near Kyiv, Ukraine (then part of the Russian Empire).
+Jacob Spolansky was born around 1890 near Kyiv, Ukraine (then part of the Russian Empire).
 He studied two years at university in Kiev and another year at the University of Zurich.
 In 1910 (or 1909 or 1912), he arrived in the United States.
 He studied two years at a law school in Chicago.

 Career

 Initially a lumberjack and elevator operator, from 1911 to 1915, Spolansky sold newspapers in Chicago and then "operated a newspaper" in Chicago, the first-ever Russian-language newspaper there.

 In April 1918, Spolansky joined US Army's Military Intelligence Division for a year.
 On July 19, 1919, he joined the Bureau of Investigation or BI (the future Federal Bureau of Investigation or FBI), the latter as a special agent for six years specializing in "subversive activities."
 He also worked for the Dies Committee.